OctoD/godot-gameplay-systems/README.md

 You can check some tutorials/doc/examples [here](./docs/readme.md)

-I am making also a small "game" to demonstrate how things work.
-You can check it out opening this repository using godot 4.x (stable) and pressing the play button.
+I am making also small "demos" to demonstrate how things work.
+You can check them out opening this repository using godot 4.x (stable), pressing the play button and choosing one.

+`Esc` key will always return you to the main menu.

 # Networking Attributes, Effects and Abilities

 Did not test too much, but abilities, effects and attributes could be simply replicated using the `MultiplayerSynchronizer` node provided by godot4.x.

+The same should apply to `Inventory` and `Equipment`.

 # Contribution